L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Long time asymptotic of L evy area of fOU processes

-Thus we proved the limit of the second term.
-The third term follows likely as above.
-By taking an orthogonal transformation for $X$ (independent components), we get the same limit for Stratonovich integral of solution to equation (\ref{fOU-h-2}).
-Therefore, we conclude this theorem. \end{proof}
+Thus, we prove the limit of the second term.
+The third term follows as above.
+By taking an orthogonal transformation for $X$ (independent components), we get the same limit for Stratonovich integral of solution to Equation (\ref{fOU-h-2}).
+This concludes the theorem. \end{proof}

-\section{Pathwise Stable estimators}
+\section{Pathwise stable estimators}

-\subsection{Continuous Rough Path Estimator}
+\subsection{Continuous rough path estimator}

-In this section, let $X$ be fOU process, i.e. the solution to the following stochastic differential equation
+In this section, let $X$ be the fOU process, i.e. the solution to the following stochastic differential equation:

 We construct an estimator based on continuous observation via rough path theory.
-We suppose that the rough path enhancement $(X_{0,t}(\omega),\mathbb{X}_{0,t}(\omega))$ of fOU process $X_{t}(\omega)$ could be continuously observed in It\^o sense defined in section \ref{sec-RP}.
-It may leave the users with the question of how to understand data as a rough path in practice.
-For this direction, there are in fact works on how to inverse data to rough paths.
-We recommend those who may be interested in these questions to look at the literature on rough path analysis, in particular \cite{BD15}.
+We suppose that the rough path enhancement $(X_{0,t}(\omega),\mathbb{X}_{0,t}(\omega))$ of fOU process $X_{t}(\omega)$ could be continuously observed in the It\^o sense defined in Section \ref{sec-RP}.
+This may leave users with the question of how to understand data as a rough path in practice, but there are in fact works on how to apply inverse data to rough paths.
+We recommend those who may be interested in these questions to look at the literature on rough path analysis, in particular, \cite{BD15}.